EESTEC-AGH-Krakow/event-logistics-facility/README.md

 This system is being created in order to facilitate these procedures, by taking best practises from different LCs, automatising the processes and integrating them into one system.
 The whole organisational process is going to be managed entirely by this system.

 ### Functional requirements:
+* participant management
+ * participants can apply for an event, provide their basic personal info, motivational letters, etc.
+ * organisers can view applications, application statistics, order applications with the use of a custom "fitness function" and then approve participants manually
+ * approved participants get an email notification with a link to confirm participation
+ * upon confirmation an account is created for the participants, where they can provide more detailed information or adjust them
+ * participants can provide feedback to organisers
 * schedule management
  * create and modify schedule
  * customizable schedule view (e.g. show only two nearest schedule entries)